• Skip to primary navigation

 • Embrace beans and legumes.

 • Eat more lentils.
 Lentil soup is delicious.
-Another idea is to replace ¼-1/2 of ground meat in tacos, spaghetti sauce, meatloaf, meatballs with cooked lentils.
+Another idea is to replace ¼-1/2 of ground meat in tacos, spaghetti sauce, meatloaf, and meatballs with cooked lentils.

 • Purchase canned tuna to make tuna casserole or tuna salad.